agritheory/edgewise/readme.md

 ```bash
 python -m pip install edgewise
 ```
 If you've read this far you know that you should use a virtual environment and you should do that however you like.
 But you should do it.
-For development this project uses Poetry.

 ## Using Edgewise
 ### How it Works